 Tests that can be used to check for the presence of LSD include spot tests and UV fluorescence.
-A spot test widely used for the detection of compounds with an indole nucleus employs the use of Van Urks reagent (refer to section on spot tests for preparation of Van Urks reagent).
+A spot test widely used for the detection of compounds with an indole nucleus employs the use of Van Urks reagent.
 In the presence of an ergot alkaloid, this light yellow reagent produces a violet to purple color.
 Note that LSD tablet preparations frequently contain dyes that can obscure this color or produce a false color reaction.